sybrew/the-seo-framework/readme.txt

 **For everyone**

 * **Added:**
+	* Added Advanced Generation Settings: HTML parsing methods.
+		* When you find that the description generator is inaccurate in selecting content, or sticks two words together without spacing, considering upping the method.
+If this doesn't do anything, you should put it back on the fastest method.
 	* For first-time installers only, we test if leftover metadata exists of Yoast SEO and Rank Math.
 When found, we output a notice that suggests reading our data migration guide.
 This notice is conditional, this notice is shown when all these conditions are met:
 		1. The user can install plugins;
 		1. Admin screens `/index.php`, `/edit.php`, `/edit-tags.php`, or `admin.php?page=theseoframework-settings` is visited;
 		1. Seven days haven't passed since installation;
 		1. Up to 100 times accumulating all users (we want this to be there for the user to ponder, but not forever);
 		1. The notice hasn't been dismissed.
+* **Changed:**
+	* The sitemap transient settings have been moved from "General > Performance" to "Sitemap > General".
 * **Improved:**
+	* Description generation now parses your page HTML twice by default.
 	* Advanced Query Protection now detects more rogue requests, specifically:
 		* `example.com/?search=text` when the homepage is static, where `a` can be anything.
 		* `example.com/?cat=text%2C2147483647%2C1text`, where `2147483647` is a category ID that doesn't exist, and the final `1` is a category that does exist, where `text` is anything non-numeric.